 Information about the types of higher education institutions that grant degrees in Library & Information Science and the types of students that study this field.
-San Jose State University awards the most degrees in graphic design in the US, but Dominican University and Simmons College have the highest percentage of degrees awarded in Library & Information Science.
-Tuition costs for Library & Information Science majors are, on average, $7,060 for in-state public colleges, and $36,320 for out of state private colleges.
+San Jose State University awards the most degrees in graphic design in the US, but Special Focus Four-Year: Arts, Music & Design Schools and Special Focus Institutions have the highest percentage of degrees awarded in Library & Information Science.
+Tuition costs for Library & Information Science majors are, on average, $7,238 for in-state public colleges, and $37,500 for out of state private colleges.
 The largest share of institutions with Library & Information Science programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Library & Information Science field from the Bureau of Labor Statistics.
 Library & Information Science majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Library & Information Science majors need more than the average amount of Management of Financial Resources, Management of Material Resources, and Negotiation.